Donjheggo/MemeGenerator/README.md

 # React useState
-A react practice using useState to track state in a function component
+A react practice using useState and useEffect hooks.

 ## Instruction